-9 Although the technique is technically sound, of the entire "standard" HP-UX inetd.conf entries, only telnetd(lm), ftpd(lm) and remshd(lm) have been tested.
+9 Although the technique is technically sound, of the entire "standard" HP-UX inetd.conf entries, only telnetd(1m), ftpd(1m) and remshd(1m) have been tested.

 • Everything (in terms of System Context file system objects) that is not explicitly placed in the PCUE is not accessible to users in the PCUE.